 You can implement materialized views in MySQL.
-How you ask?
-Read this post and I will show you several different methods for creating MySQL materialized views.
+How?
+Read this post and I will show you 3 different methods for creating a MySQL materialized view.

 An application is only as fast as it’s slowest component.
 If your application uses MySQL your objective is clear: